codedemonuk/codedemonuk.github.io/_posts/blog/2014/2014-05-24-easier-castle-windsor-wcf-registration.markdown

 #### Register a WCF Service

-Using an extension method, you can register a WCF service very simply and easilys.
+Using an extension method, you can register a WCF service very simply and easily.

 {% highlight csharp %}
 var netTcpBinding = new NetTcpBinding();